mitchdavenport88/hop_shop/README.md

 2. Created a new app by clicking **create new app** from the drop down menu labelled "new".
 3. Gave my app a name and selected the region from the dropdown menu that was closest geographically.
 4. Clicked the **create app** button where I was directed to the dashboard for the new app.
 5. Clicked on the **resources** tab on the dashboard.
 Added Heroku Postgres to the app by searching and then selecting it.
-Then I selected the Hobby Dev – Free plan.
+I then selected the Hobby Dev – Free plan.
 6. As I didn't use fixtures to populate my development database I now created three json files, which act as fixtures and will help transfer the data across to the Postgres database.
     * `python3 manage.py dumpdata products.Category > categories.json`
     * `python3 manage.py dumpdata products.Country > countries.json`